 How to Apply

-The Fall 2021 application for the Master of Science program is now open and will close on December 2, 2020.
-Apply at connect.grad.ucsd.edu/apply/.
+The Fall 2021 application for the Master of Science program closed on December 2, 2020.
+The application for Fall 2022 will open in September 2021 and will be available at connect.grad.ucsd.edu/apply/.

 In light of the COVID-19 situation, the GRE will not be required for Fall 2021 admission.
 If you have already taken the test, you are still welcome to include your scores on your application.